marshallward/flint/README.rst

    If working as intended, this should be the only level at which the user is required to interact with the parser.

-   This is currently the least developed part of flint, so at this point I will just say to watch this space for future work.
+   This is also the least developed part of flint, so at this point I will just say to watch this space for future work.

 Unimplemented Features